 Context and Rationale

 The protection of privacy in the context of software engineering requires normative judgments to be made on the part of software engineers.
 It has become increasingly apparent that software systems need to be complemented by a set of governance norms that reflect broader privacy dimensions.
-There is a growing demand for provable software privacy claims, systematic methods of privacy due diligence, and greater transparency and accountability in the design of privacy-respecting software systems, in order to promote wider adoption, gain trust and market success, and demonstrate regulatory compliance.
+There is a growing demand for provable software privacy claims, systematic methods of privacy due diligence, and greater transparency and accountability in the design and operation of privacy-respecting software systems, in order to promote wider adoption, gain trust and market success, and demonstrate legal and regulatory compliance.

 Objectives

 This specification provides guidance and requirements for engineers to document privacy-enhancing objectives and associated control measures throughout the software development life cycle.
 This documentation is the output of the specification’s methodology but may be supplemented by artifacts produced from auxiliary privacy processes or services, and procedures for internal independent reviewers to conduct reviews of documentation for explicit adherence to Privacy by Design (PbD) guidelines.
 Artifacts include explicit documentation of functional and non-functional privacy requirements.
-Examples of artifact representations include, and are not limited to, spreadsheet documentation of compliance tasks and processes, those fragments of use cases, misuse cases, interface design, DFD diagrams, class diagrams, data flow diagrams, scenario diagrams, activity diagrams that clearly show embedding of PbD principles and associated requirements, business model diagrams that show personal information flows across technology platforms, and diagrams of privacy architectures.
+Examples of artifact representations include, and are not limited to, spreadsheet documentation of compliance tasks and processes, those fragments of use cases, misuse cases, interface design, DFD diagrams, class diagrams, data flow diagrams, scenario diagrams, activity diagrams that clearly show embedding of PbD principles and associated requirements, business model diagrams that show personal data flows across technology platforms, and diagrams of privacy architectures.
 The documentation specified by this standard may form part of a larger, organization-wide Privacy by Design implementation and approach.

 Intended Audience

 The intended audience is primarily software engineers tasked with implementing and documenting functional privacy requirements to show compliance to Privacy by Design principles.
-However, as software engineers operate in larger contexts, this specification should also be of interest to their project managers, business managers and executives, privacy policy makers, privacy and security consultants, auditors, regulators, IT systems architects and analysts, and other designers of systems that collect, store, process, use, share, transport across borders, exchange, secure, retain or destroy personal information.
+However, as software engineers operate in larger contexts, this specification should also be of interest to their project managers, business managers and executives, privacy policy makers, privacy and security consultants, auditors, regulators, IT systems architects and analysts, and other designers and users of systems that collect, store, process, use, share, transport across borders, exchange, secure, retain or destroy personal data.
 In larger organizations, where subject matter experts and organizational stakeholders have clear roles in the SDLC, their contributions may be an explicit part of the documentation.
 In addition, other OASIS TCs and external organizations and standards bodies may find the PbD-SE useful in producing evidence of compliance to Privacy by Design principles.

 Outline of the Specification